alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 #### The length function

-But firstly, we need to learn a new function.
+But firstly, a new function is needed.
 The built-in `length()` function returns either the length of a string or the length of a list.
 Thus, given the following Terraform code:

 ```js
 locals {